TradeMaster-NTU/TradeMaster/data/Market_Regime_Labeling/README.md

 It is recommended to run through the example.ipynb notebook to visualize the labeling process.
 This will also give hints on deciding the parameters for your dataset.

-And example of labeling the data
+An example of labeling the data
    ```
    python Label.py --data_path ../data/dj30/test.csv --method linear --fitting_parameters 2/7 2/14 4 --labeling_parameters -0.5 0.5
    ```

+An example of labeling the data for stylized-TimeGan
+    ``
+    python Label.py --data_path ../data/dj30/test.csv --method linear --fitting_parameters 2/7 2/14 4 --labeling_parameters -0.25 0.25 --regime_number 3 --length_limit 24
+    ``
 You may read the comments labeling_util.py to get a hint on how to set the parameters